iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-08-19
+- Enable DocuSeal and remote signing plugins by default so developer licenses reveal them immediately
+- Add a Settings button for developer builds and wire it into the Expressive template

 ## 2025-08-18
 - Expose `active_plugins` in settings so the frontend shows developer-only tools when licensed and hides disabled plugins automatically